 What is the Third Estate? inflamed these political aspirations more than any other.
-Emmanuel Sieyès’ Qu’est ce que le tiers etat? (‘What is the Third Estate?) struck a chord with France’s disgruntled lower classes.
-Asking three rhetorical questions and employing clear but forceful language, What is the Third Estate? sounded as rational and logical as it did compelling.
-It challenged traditional conceptions of both nation and government, and urged its readers not to be satisfied with hollow promises or compromises.
+It struck a chord with France’s disgruntled lower classes.
+Asking three rhetorical questions and employing clear but forceful language, What is the Third Estate? seemed as rational and logical as it was compelling.
+It challenged traditional conceptions of nation and government while urging its readers not to accept hollow promises or compromises.
 What is the Third Estate? proved enormously popular and became what one historian calls “a script for revolution”.

 Sieyès received a Jesuit education before relocating to Paris, where he entered a seminary in suburban Paris and studied theology at the prestigious Sorbonne.
 Sieyès was a mediocre theology student, often finishing with low grades. he showed a much greater interest in liberal political philosophy, particularly the works of John Locke.
 A voracious reader, in 1770 Sieyès compiled a list of hundreds of books he wished to read – if he ever had the money to buy them.
 Enlightenment texts featured heavily in this list.

-Sieyès’ text was based on a simple premise: the Third Estate formed the majority of the nation and did the work of the nation, so it was entitled to political representation.
-As Thomas Paine had done in America with Common Sense (1776), Sieyès kept the structure of his text simple, while his reasoning was clear and accessible for ordinary readers.
-In the most quoted passage of What is the Third Estate? he asked three rhetorical questions, to which he provided his own answers:
+Sieyès’ text was based on a simple premise: the Third Estate formed the majority of the nation and did the work of the nation, so was entitled to political representation.
+As Thomas Paine had done in America with Common Sense (1776), Sieyès kept the structure simple while employing reasoning that was clear and accessible for ordinary readers.
+In the most-quoted passage of What is the Third Estate?, he posted three rhetorical questions and answers:

 “What is the Third Estate?
 Everything.

 What has it been heretofore in the political order?
 Nothing.

 What does it demand?
 To become something.”